Date / time

 Tuesday 15 June: HHJ Khatun Sapnara, Claire Walter, Felicity Gerry QC

-Wednesday 16 June: Sandra Paul, Tessa Khan, Dame Vera Baird DBE
+Wednesday 16 June: Sandra Paul, Tessa Khan, Dame Vera Baird QC DBE

 Lady Vivien Rose, Supreme Court Justice